Changissnz/selfinterest/README.md

 conducive towards scientific thinking, but in fact, subjectivity fosters, arguably natural, in part because of practices spanning across vast territories.
-There is a reason why many separate religion and science in discussion, although there is reconciliability in any two distint matters, by simply connecting them into an oneness acceptable.
+There is a reason why many separate religion and science in discussion, although there is reconciliability in any two distinct matters, by simply connecting them into an oneness acceptable.